Recognizing critical lines via entanglement in non-Hermitian systems: Introduction

 As non-Hermitian systems typically arise in non-equilibrium situations, it is interesting to probe the system with a sudden quench \cite{agarwal2022detecting}.
 Initially, the system is prepared in the ground state of the unbroken region and is then quenched in various parameter regimes, especially across the critical points based on gap-closing.
 Specifically, we illustrate that when the quenching is across the critical point, i.e., the initial magnetic field is much stronger than the strength of the final magnetic field and vice-versa, the conventional dynamical quantity like the rate function based on the overlap of the initial and the evolved states shows non-analyticity with time, thereby detecting the quantum critical point.
-However, there are situations when both the magnetic fields are weak, the rate function can give the incorrect signal of the quantum critical point.
-In addition to the rate function, we examine the dynamics of nearest-neighbor entanglement, quantified by its second moment and determine that it is capable of identifying critical points in the system.
+However, there are situations where both the initial and quenched magnetic fields are weak, the rate function can be non-analytic, giving a false signal of crossing the quantum critical point.
+In addition to the rate function, we examine the dynamics of nearest-neighbor entanglement, quantified by its second moment, and determine that it is capable of identifying critical points in the system.

 The organization of the paper is as follows.
-In Sec. \ref{sec:effect_hamil}, we introduce the model having $iXY$ and KSEA interactions along with magnetic field and provide the Hermitian model which leads to its effective description.
+In Sec. \ref{sec:effect_hamil}, we introduce the model having $iXY$ and KSEA interactions along with the magnetic field and provide the Hermitian model which leads to its effective description.
 In Sec. \ref{sec:excep_fac}, we analytically derive the exceptional point and establish its connection with the factorization surface of the corresponding Hermitian model.
 We demonstrate the capability of nearest-neighbor entanglement in detecting critical points present in this model in Sec. \ref{sec:static_entang}.
 In Sec. \ref{sec:dynamics}, by performing sudden quench of the ground state in different parameter regimes, the dynamical states are studied with the help of Loschmidt echo, and the corresponding rate function as well as via nearest-neighbor entanglement in Secs. \ref{sec:losh_echo} and \ref{sec:dyn_ent} respectively.
 Finally, we conclude in Sec. \ref{sec:conclu}.